In this blog Miss Vicky provides a guide for parents considering joining one of our Boppin’ Babies baby music groups around Brisbane.

 Then we move onto the important business of making music without overstimulating your little one.

-It is very important that babies receive appropriate sensory stimulation opportunities, but it is equally important that they are not overstimulated.
+It is very important that babies receive appropriate sensory stimulation opportunities, but it equally important that they are not overstimulated.

 This is why our program is multi-modal in its stimulation approach.